Free hvac chiller quarterly service procedure

 Preview the template

-What is an HVAC chiller quarterly service?
+What is a hvac chiller quarterly service procedure?

 A quarterly chiller service is a scheduled preventive maintenance procedure performed every three months on water-cooled and air-cooled chiller systems.
 It covers refrigerant system checks (suction and discharge pressures), compressor health (running amps, vibration, oil level), condenser maintenance (coil cleaning for air-cooled units or water quality testing for water-cooled units), evaporator performance (approach temperature), safety control testing (high-pressure cutout, low-pressure cutout, oil pressure safety, flow switch), chilled water circuit checks (flow rate and delta-T), electrical connection inspection and comprehensive operating data logging.
 Unlike a daily walk-around (which confirms the chiller is running), the quarterly service involves detailed measurement, testing and recording of performance data to identify degradation before it causes failures.